Mike Kim: Crossing Borders and Escaping North Korea

-Career after China-North Korea

-Kim received his MBA from Georgetown University's McDonough School of Business.
-He is also a 1999 graduate from the University of Illinois at Urbana-Champaign.
 In interviews, Kim has referred to the late Ambassador Mark Palmer as a mentor and a person who has deeply influenced him by his example of working effectively in the business, nonprofit, and government sectors.
 Palmer wrote the foreword to Escaping North Korea and commented, “This is a story of heroes.
 Of North Koreans increasingly and courageously evading the dictates of the system at home to survive and risking their lives to flee the world's most repressive dictatorship.
 And of a heroic young Korean American, the author, Mike Kim, who risked his own life for four years on the China-North Korea border to help them."
 In June 2010, Kim was voted in as a term member of the Council on Foreign Relations.

+Kim frequently appears in the media: He was a guest on The Daily Show with Jon Stewart and has appeared in The Wall Street Journal and on CNN's Anderson Cooper 360.
+He has been interviewed by major domestic and international media groups such as Fox News (with Bill Hemmer), BBC, Reuters, Canadian Broadcasting Corporation, Yonhap News Agency, The Korea Times, The Korea Daily, Korean Broadcasting System, Tokyo Shimbun, and The Japan Times.

+Career After Crossing Borders and Escaping North Korea

-Kim now serves as a Crossing Borders board member and donor.
+After completing his MBA at Georgetown University's McDonough School of Business, Kim continued to work across the nonprofit, public, and private sectors.
+He currently serves as a board member and donor at Crossing Borders.

-Kim writes for The Huffington Post Blog and CNN Opinion.
+Kim is the founder of Gradient Consulting, a Tokyo-based firm that advises startups on market entry and business development across Japan and the Asia-Pacific region.
+He has worked with U.S. and other venture-backed companies to help secure customers, build strategic partnerships, and accelerate revenue growth in Asia.

+Kim has written articles for major publications, including serving as a regular contributor to The Japan News (Yomiuri Shimbun), where he has shared insights on the intersection of technology and business in Asia.

+Kim is active in speaking engagements around the world, having addressed audiences at a variety of major companies, universities, and government organizations across five continents.